Stesic/marvel-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Build project version can be seen on [Marvel Challenge](https://app-marvel-challenge.netlify.app/)

+Project is written in React.js.
 Default characters (first 20) are fetched on page initial load.
 At that moment total characters number and first 20 characters are saved in the local state and displayed.

 The search input is provided and characters are filtered on typing, 1 second after the user finishes typing.
 The characters are filtered on the backend side.
 If search results on provided search value are empty, bookmarked characters are displayed.